Traveling with your spouse or partner isn’t always smooth

 - Take turns.
 Let one person choose one activity or meal, and the other person choose the next.
 This is truly one of the best things about traveling with others.
 You get to try things you normally wouldn’t pick.
 Embrace the diversity.

 Featured tips from our team

-Speaking of special memories and tips, here are a few from our staff and their partners:
+Speaking of special memories and tips, here are a few from several BikeTours.com staff (past and present) and their partners:

 “Here we are checking out one of my favorite temples in Yeosu, South Korea.
 I think my husband was mostly annoyed at my selfies but he was taking it out on my somewhat ugly shirt.
 Remember the importance of laughing at yourself and it’s guaranteed the whole situation will become funny, even years later.
 (Yeah, yeah.
 He was right about the shirt.
 But I won’t give him that.)”

 “When you’re on a group tour, be sure to steal some time away for just the two of you.
 Give yourselves the space to focus on one another away from the (albeit usually very fun) group dynamic.
 It’s easy to get caught up in socializing with new friends, but it’s the one you came with who you’ll share a lifetime of memories from a trip.